-Consultation with the ICT Sub committee and teaching staff in years 5, 6 and 7 it was decided that utilising the google suite of applications for education allows building an effective modern learning environment and increase digital productivity.
+Consultation with the ICT Sub committee and teaching staff, it was decided that utilising the google suite of applications for education allows building an effective modern learning environment and increasing digital productivity.

 The Chromebook was chosen as the most suitable device for this learning environment for the following reasons:

 - Reduced Distractions: Chromebooks are designed for education and not games

 - Managed Device: Chromebooks, including BYOD can be easily managed, ensuring a consistent learning environment

 - Security: Chromebooks are virtually impossible to infect with viruses or malware